bksaini078/fake_news_detection/README.md

 python Datapreprocessing\Datapreprocessing.py
 `

 Place the label.csv and unlabel.csv under Data\Preprocessing\Input1 folder.
-We have created 4 different types datasets each of them are placed under Input1, Input2, Input3, Input4 folders respectively.
+We have created 4 different types of datasets each of them are placed under Input1, Input2, Input3, Input4 folders respectively.

 Summary of the columns present in the data file.